 The Russell Sage College Honors Program offers highly-motivated undergraduates an innovative, rigorous, and participatory educational experience.
 The program challenges students to be engaged contributors and leaders within the academic community.
 A member of the National Collegiate Honors Council, the RSC Honors Program is designed to:

 - Enrich any course of study at Sage.

 - Deliver Honors coursework in a variety of pedagogical modes to foster intellectual and creative risk-taking, the examination of diverse knowledge, and trans-disciplinary approaches to problem-solving and research.

-- Provide Honors-related academic advising from the Honors director, faculty, and Associate Dean of Academic Advising.
+- Provide Honors-related academic advising from the Honors directors, faculty, and Directors of Academic Advising.

-- Deepen the intellectual community at RSC through Honors-sponsored lectures, colloquia, and other events.
+- Deepen the intellectual community at Sage through Honors-sponsored lectures, colloquia, and other events.

-- Honors students receive priority enrollment in Honors Seminars.
-Non-Honors students who wish to enroll in an Honors course must carry a minimum G.P.A. of 3.0 and with the permission of the Honors Director.
+- Priority registration in Honors Seminars.
+(Non-Honors students who wish to enroll in an Honors course must carry a minimum G.P.A. of 3.000 and obtain the permission of the Honors Director.)

 - 15 credits of Honors Coursework / 12 credits for transfer students.
-Honors coursework includes Founder’s Seminar, Honors Seminars, Oxford-Style Tutorials, study abroad, or program-based Honors projects.
+Honors coursework includes an Honors First-Year Experience Course Seminar, Honors Seminars, Oxford-Style Tutorials, study abroad, or program-based Honors projects.
 Students are highly encouraged to take additional Honors coursework to enhance their Honors experience.

 - Presentation of research or creative work at a regional, national, or international conference or appropriate community venue.